I5UCC/MouseMeeter/README.md

 This script primarily uses the mouse side buttons to control Voicemeeter (And also some other things).
 These sidebuttons are normally used to go "Forward" or "Backward" on a page, these actions still work (Seen on the example picture).

+### *If you run the program as Admin it also automatically sets the affinity of "audiodg.exe" to only one core to fix the crackling noises that can occur in VoiceMeeter.*

 ## Macros:

 | Macro | Action |